NoamPrag/home-configuration/README.md

 ---

 ## 👤 Personal Configuration
-The configuration in `home.nix` and in `flake.nix` specify user properties, which should be edited upon installation:
+The configuration in `home.nix` and in `flake.nix` specify machine and user properties, which should be edited upon installation:

 - `flake.nix`:
 ```nix